 European Foundations’ Initiative on Dementia

 Under the chairmanship of the Robert Bosch Stiftung, the European Foundations’ Initiative on Dementia (EFID) is a NEF programme to highlight dementia at a European level.
-EFID begins its forth funding phase in 2017, during which four pan-European foundations will join forces to fight stigmatisation and work towards changing the societal perception of dementia.
+EFID begins its forth funding phase in 2017, during which five pan-European foundations will join forces to fight stigmatisation and work towards changing the societal perception of dementia.

 EFID’s mission is to improve the lives of people living with dementia by enabling a dementia-friendly and inclusive environment in communities across Europe.